 Obviously, you don’t just give it away to any group of people to develop.
-When you’re looking for tech partners to develop a complex web and/or mobile solution for you, you want the result to meet, or better yet, exceed your expectations.
+When you’re looking for a startup technical partner to develop a complex web and/or mobile solution for you, you want the result to meet, or better yet, exceed your expectations.

-In most cases, finding a tech startup partner that will be right just for you becomes your key to a successful project and further on, the life of your startup.
+In most cases, finding a technical partner for your startup that will be right just for you becomes your key to a successful project and further on, the life of your startup.
 How exactly do you choose a development team?
 How do you know if the company you’re looking at has the necessary resources to get your project done, and maintain and support it after launch?
 Start with a checklist of aspects that need to be looked at.

 How Do You Find a Good Development Team?
 Find Out Who They Are, What They Know, and How They Work

 When choosing a development team, it’s not only necessary to know that it’s able to meet competition, but also how the team works from the inside, what they can offer, which technology and experts, etc. So, what are the main criteria to look at?

 People are the most valuable part of any venture; no one will argue with that.
 It’s important to check how many people make up the team, and what their skills and specializations are; also, if there are enough experts for a full project development cycle, and if someone’s missing, if the company can quickly find good help on the outside.

 Check what kind of specialists the company offers, so ideally you get people to provide full-stack services related to: